-This article describes how to configure and use the Telerik NuGet source and to install Telerik UI for ASP.NET Core in your project.
+This article describes how to configure your system to use the Telerik NuGet source and to install Telerik UI for ASP.NET Core in your project.

 NuGet is a popular .NET package manager.
-Telerik maintains a NuGet Feed with official UI for ASP.NET Core releases and service packs.
-These packages are available for registered users with an active trial or commercial license.
+Telerik maintains a NuGet feed with official UI for ASP.NET Core releases and service packs.
+These packages are available only for registered users with an active trial or commercial license.
 In the Telerik NuGet feed, you will see only the packages that are licensed to your account.

 The Telerik NuGet feed allows you instant access to various Telerik and Kendo packages that you can install in your project.
 Before you can use the Telerik NuGet Feed as a Package source, you must configure your machine by utilizing any of the following methods:

 The following video demonstrates how to add the Telerik NuGet feed through the NuGet Package Manager tool in Visual Studio.
 Scroll below the video to find the required steps.

 Open Visual Studio.

 Go to Tools > NuGet Package Manager > Package Manager Settings, select Package Manager Sources, and then click the + button.

-Add a Name for the Telerik NuGet feed.
+Enter a Name for the Telerik NuGet feed, for example,

 The next steps describe how to authenticate your local NuGet instance and how to display the available packages:

 Create a new project or open an existing project.

-Right-click on the solution in the Solution Explorer window.
+Right-click the solution in the Solution Explorer window.